 Oral Health for Infants & Toddlers

 Caring for brand new smiles is one of our greatest joys.
 Infants and toddlers are fun and funny, and building a lifetime of healthy smiles from this young age is an important part of our practice.
 Your child’s first visit, around the age of six months, will be painless.
-We carefully examine any erupted teeth as well as developing dental structures looking for areas of concern.
-We also answer any questions you may have, make recommendations for at-home care, and work with you to make sure your child has a solid foundation in building a healthy smile.
+We’ll carefully examine any erupted teeth as well as developing dental structures to look for areas of concern.
+We’ll also answer any questions you may have, make recommendations for at-home care, and work with you to make sure your child has a solid foundation in building a healthy smile.

-Dentistry for School-Aged Kids
+Dentistry for School Aged Kids

 Teens and Young Adults Dental Care

-Personalized Treatments for Special Needs
+Special Needs Dentistry

-Our dentist has years of experience offering customized treatment plans to ensure the health and safety of those patients who have special cognitive, physical, or behavioral needs.
-We’re happy to offer accommodations whenever possible, answer questions patients have about their treatment options, and work in partnership with parents to ensure their children get the dental care they need in a safe and relaxed environment.Learn More
+Our dentists have years of experience offering customized treatment plans to ensure the health and safety of those patients who have special cognitive, physical, or behavioral needs.
+We’re happy to offer accommodations whenever possible, answer questions patients have about their treatment options, and work in partnership with parents to ensure their children get the dental care they need in a safe and relaxing environment.